General Sir William Petty, 1st Marquess of Lansdowne1

 F, #38423, b.
 1755, d.
 7 August 1789

-Lady Louisa FitzPatrick was born in 1755.1 She was the daughter of John FitzPatrick, 1st Earl of Upper Ossory.
-She married General Sir William Petty, 1st Marquess of Lansdowne, son of John Petty, 1st Earl of Shelburne and Mary FitzMaurice, on 19 July 1779 at St. George's Church, Bloomsbury, London, England.1 She died on 7 August 1789 at Berkeley Square, London, England.1
+Lady Louisa FitzPatrick was born in 1755.1 She was the daughter of John FitzPatrick, 1st Earl of Upper Ossory and Lady Evelyn Leveson-Gower.2 She married General William Petty, 1st Marquess of Lansdowne, son of John Petty, 1st Earl of Shelburne and Mary FitzMaurice, on 19 July 1779 at St. George's Church, Bloomsbury, London, EnglandG.1 She died on 7 August 1789 at Berkeley Square, London, EnglandG.1

-As a result of her marriage, Lady Louisa FitzPatrick was styled as Countess of Shelburne on 19 July 1779.
-From 19 July 1779, her married name became Petty.1 As a result of her marriage, Lady Louisa FitzPatrick was styled as Marchioness of Lansdowne on 6 December 1784.
+From 19 July 1779, her married name became Petty.1 After her marriage, Lady Louisa FitzPatrick was styled as Countess of Shelburne on 19 July 1779.
+After her marriage, Lady Louisa FitzPatrick was styled as Marchioness of Lansdowne on 6 December 1784.

-Children of Lady Louisa FitzPatrick and General Sir William Petty, 1st Marquess of Lansdowne
+Children of Lady Louisa FitzPatrick and General William Petty, 1st Marquess of Lansdowne

 Citations